Telecom network spending seen rising this year amid 4G boom

 Alcatel will also benefit from its strong portfolio of IP routers and optical products, analysts said, which operators need to strengthen networks’ ability to carry heavy data traffic.
 Huawei and Cisco Systems Inc are also strong in those areas.

-India is also set to be a bright spot with up to 5 percent growth, analysts say, with carriers expected to invest in both voice and data networks after regulatory uncertainty on mobile licenses lifts.
-Activity in India’s sector had ground to a near halt in recent years because of a government corruption probe on the award of mobile licenses.
+India is also set to be a bright spot with up to 5 percent growth, analysts say, with carriers expected to invest in both voice and data networks after regulatory uncertainty on mobile licences lifts.
+Activity in India’s sector had ground to a near halt in recent years because of a government corruption probe on the award of mobile licences.

 “India has been way behind normal investments for a long time, so there is a very significant pent-up demand,” said Per Lindberg, analyst at ABG Sundal Collier.